 The scenario above illustrates the point that frequencies don’t really work with the actions of free agents.
 I can be a hardcore carnivore all my life and then suddenly choose to become a vegan.
 Intuitively, we want to make room for these kinds of probabilistic variances.

-Shermer’s claim that the prior probability of Jesus coming back from the dead is low turns out to be highly dubious in at least 3 respects.
+As it turns out, Shermer’s claim about the prior probability of Jesus coming back from the dead turns out to be dubious in at least 3 respects.

 What about Shermer’s second claim?
 We’ve already seen that Shermer’s first claim is unsupported, but what about his second claim that Christian belief lacks warrant?
 Here again it appears that Shermer is assuming that warrant requires evidential or probabilistic justification.
 This is an undefended assumption.

 While much more could be said, it is clear that Shermer’s claims include a number of dubious assumptions.
-Pithy one-liners are no substitute for philosophical rigor.
+Atheistic sloganeering is no substitute for philosophical rigor.